kontent-ai-bot/kontent-delivery-sdk-swift/README.md

 ## Use image transformation

-Kentico Kontent supports image transformation by using URL parameters.
+Kontent supports image transformation by using URL parameters.
 A helper class is provided to create the URL conveniently.

-However, see our [documentation on image transformation](https://docs.kontent.ai/reference/image-transformation) to understand the restriction of parameters before using the helper class, as the helper class does not validate the input parameters.
+Check our [Image transformation reference](https://kontent.ai/learn/reference/image-transformation) to understand the restriction of parameters before using the helper class, as the helper class does not validate the input parameters.

 Here is a sample usage: